 The 25 Top Things to Do in La Paz Mexico + Practical Tips

-Wondering about the best things to do in La Paz Mexico?
-I’ll walk you through my favorites!
+Wondering about the best things to do in La Paz, Mexico?
+You’ve come to the right place!
+I’ll walk you through my favorite activities in this incredible destination.

-I have lived in La Paz for about 5 months in total and explored as many places as I could and in this post, I will share all the most amazing things to do in La Paz Mexico plus useful practical tips to live the best vacation ever.
+I have lived in La Paz for about 5 months in total and explored as many places as I could.
+In this comprehensive guide, I’ll share the best things to do in La Paz, Mexico, plus practical tips, pricing, and seasonal timing to help you plan the best vacation ever.

 Driving around Baja California is one of the most incredible experiences in Mexico.

-Before doing that, though, make sure you spend some days in La Paz because, I assure you, there is plenty to see and do, incredible restaurants to try, and gorgeous hotels where to stay and have the best vacation in Mexico ever.
+Before doing that, though, make sure to spend some days in La Paz, because I assure you, there is plenty to see and do, incredible restaurants to try, and gorgeous hotels where to stay for the best vacation in Mexico ever.

 In this post, I’ll tell you a few things to do in La Paz, Mexico.
 But before that, here’s a bit of background for those of you who don’t know much about the city of La Paz.